heraldo-sv/AnyChart-Qlik/README.md

 #### General Improvements
 * Brand new chart building interface using AnyChart Chart Editor
+* Ability to add multiple measures
 * Ability to setup license settings on the plugin level
-* Ability go add multiple measures

 #### New Chart Types
 * Heat Map